 The beauty of an eco village is that you can consciously create a new way of living together, not only with a smaller ecological footprint, but also with inclusive decision making, rituals to strengthen community and space for inner work.
 I was lucky to arrive just in time for the monthly Sweat Lodge Ceremony, inspired by the Lakota indians.
 In this beautiful ritual you honour all your relations, Mitakuye Oyasin.
 This represents a worldview of interconnectedness with all creation.
 Other people, animals, birds, insects, trees and plants, and even rocks, rivers, mountains and valleys.
 In four rounds in the sweat lodge, or temascal, you purify the spirit and body, sharing personal stories.
 Definitely a special experience.

 This video explains very well the concept of Mitakuye Oyasin

 Another sacred space at Aldea Feliz is the Cusmuy, a communal meeting and ceremonial house.
 The fire in the Cusmuy burns continuously to represent the heart of the community.
 The Cusmuy comes from the Muisca people, traditional people of this area in Colombia.

-In Aldea Feliz whether you want to do spiritual practice or not, it is your own choice.
-Although I have heard before, living in community is the best way of living if you want to set aside your ego and accomplish personal growth.
+In Aldea Feliz, whether you want to do spiritual practice or not, it is of your own choice.
+Although I have heard that either way, living in community is the best way to learn to set aside your ego, and accomplish personal growth.
 For me this was a perfect place to see what living in an ecovillage can be like.
 Thank you Aldea Feliz for this great welcome!